Matt Hardy: The Hardy Boyz (1998–2001)

-The Hardy Boyz competed in the first ever Tables, Ladders, and Chairs match, for the WWF Tag Team Championship against The Dudley Boyz and Edge and Christian, but were unsuccessful.
-At Unforgiven, The Hardyz defeated Edge and Christian in a steel cage match to win the tag team championship, and successfully retained it the following night on Raw Is War against Edge and Christian in a ladder match.
+At SummerSlam on August 27, The Hardy Boyz competed in the first ever Tables, Ladders, and Chairs match, for the WWF Tag Team Championship against The Dudley Boyz and Edge and Christian, but were unsuccessful.
+At Unforgiven on September 24, The Hardy Boyz defeated Edge and Christian in a steel cage match to win the tag team championship, and retained it the following night on Raw Is War against Edge and Christian in a ladder match.

-In April 2001, The Hardyz began feuding with Stone Cold Steve Austin and Triple H (known as The Power Trip), which also led to a singles push for both Matt and Jeff.
-Hardy helped Jeff defeat Triple H for the Intercontinental Championship, and shortly after Hardy defeated Eddie Guerrero to win the European Championship on SmackDown!.
-At Backlash he retained the title against Guerrero and Christian in a triple threat, and against Edge the following night on Raw.
+In April 2001, The Hardy Boyz began feuding with Stone Cold Steve Austin and Triple H (known as The Power Trip), which also led to a singles push for both Matt and Jeff.
+Hardy helped Jeff defeat Triple H for the Intercontinental Championship on the April 12 episode of SmackDown!, and shortly after Hardy defeated Eddie Guerrero to win the European Championship on the April 19 episode of SmackDown!.
+At Backlash on April 29 Hardy retained the title against Guerrero and Christian in a triple threat, and against Edge the following night on Raw is War.

 Throughout the year, the Hardy Boyz continued to win as a tag team, winning the WWF Tag Team Titles two more times, and the WCW Tag Team Championship during the Invasion.
 By the end of the year, the Hardy Boyz began a storyline where they were having trouble co-existing.
-This culminated in a match between the two, with Lita as the guest referee, at the Vengeance pay-per-view, which Jeff won.
+This culminated in a match between the two, with Lita as the guest referee, at Vengeance on December 9, which Jeff won.
 Hardy defeated Jeff and Lita the following night on Raw in a two-on-one handicap match.